Two-parameter counter-diabatic driving in quantum annealing: Numerical verification

-The maximal corresponding strength of the additional magnetic field in $y$ direction in the original frame [panel (b)] and in the rotated frame [reflected in the coefficients of $\mathcal{H}_\mathrm{x}(t)$ and $\mathcal{H}_\mathrm{z}(t)$ in panel (a)] is not (overwhelmingly) larger than the original parameters in $\mathcal{H}_\mathrm{zzz}(t)$ for this annealing time regime, which makes this approach attractive for experimental realization.
+The maximal corresponding strengths of the additional magnetic field in the $y$ direction in the original frame [Fig.~\ref{fig:coefficients_p_spin}(b)] and in the rotated frame [reflected in the coefficients of $\mathcal{H}_\mathrm{x}(t)$ and $\mathcal{H}_\mathrm{z}(t)$ in Fig.~\ref{fig:coefficients_p_spin}(a)] are not (overwhelmingly) larger than the original parameters in $\mathcal{H}_\mathrm{zzz}(t)$ for this annealing time regime, which makes this approach attractive for experimental realization.